x

 • Melvin Crispell, III, Oct.
 20, 4 p.m.

-Purchase tickets for the fair online, at the gate or at participating Circle K stores.
-Be aware there is a clear bag policy in place.
+You can purchase tickets for the fair online, at the gate or at participating Circle K stores.
+Be aware that there is a clear bag policy in place.

 The Rocky Horror Drag Show, 8 p.m. and 10 p.m., New Brookland Tavern, 632 Harden St., Five Points.
 A drag tribute to everyone’s favorite cult classic.
 Ages 18 and over.